Certificate in Continuous Professional Development in Investigating Modern Slavery

 Why choose this course?

-- Enhance your requisite skills in detecting modern slavery in labour supply chains
+- Enhance your skills in detecting human trafficking, forced labour and exploitation in labour supply chains

-- The techniques you will be taught however will serve you well in your other areas of work such as recruitment, performance appraisal, or disciplinary interviews
+- Develop techniques which will also serve you well in areas such as recruitment, performance appraisal and disciplinary interviews

-- Learn from an experienced and enthusiastic teaching team, many of which are former practitioners
+- Draw on the expertise of our experienced and enthusiastic teaching team, many of whom are former practitioners in criminal investigation

-- Study a course which is approved by the Gangmaster Licensing Authority (GLA).
+- Study a course which is approved by – and delivered in partnership with – the Gangmasters Licensing Authority (GLA).

 Start date: Start date by negotiation